Copyright 2009 - 2014 by Mario Vaden

 Recommended parks and places for redwood hiking and exploring

 If you are coming to see the redwoods, my suggestion is the north redwood parks of Humboldt and Del Norte counties.
-With a limit of 2 - 8 days or so, the redwoods farthest north are the ones to visit.
-Muir Woods near San Francisco is nice, but not in the same league.
+With a limit of 2 - 8 days, the redwoods farthest north are the ones to visit.
+Muir Woods near San Francisco is nice but not in the same league.
 Even if you have 10 days for a vacation, keep the Humboldt and Del Norte redwoods in your sights for the ultimate in redwoods exploring.

 In this park, some of the best places to visit are:

 - Stout Grove

 - Howland Hill Road

 - Mill Creek Trail

 Those are my top picks for starters.
 On rare occassions in winter, Howland Hill Rd. is closed due to storms.
 That could isolate you from Boy Scout Tree Trail.
 Faced with that rare occurance, hike in from Hy.
 199 on the Hiouchi Trail to where it meets Mill Creek Trail.
 At that point, you could also cross over Mill Creek into Stout Grove, too, but the water is higher in winter.
 Unless you are willing to bare foot up through water up half way up to your knees, carrying footwear.
 In the wet season, I say its worth packing thongs if you have a hking stick, to try and cross to Stout Grove.
 But the road is usually open aside from a week or two maintenance grading that happens near late June depending on weather.